 5.7.2 Preamble sequence generation

-The random access preambles are generated from Zadoff-Chu sequences with zero correlation zone, generated from one or several root Zadoff-Chu sequences.
+The random access preambles for an LTE cell are generated from Zadoff-Chu sequences with zero correlation zone, generated from one or several root Zadoff-Chu sequences.
+The random access preambles for the MF cell use the MF-sPUCCH format 0 sequences defined in Section 5.4.2MF1 for MF-preamble format 0.
 The network configures the set of preamble sequences the UE is allowed to use.

+The set of 64 preamble sequences in a MF cell is found by including first, in the order of increasing OCC index and then in the order of increasing cyclic shift, all the available cyclic shifts with OCC of the base sequence with the logical index RACH_ROOT_SEQUENCE on the first interlace of the MF-sPRACH opportunity considered, where the base sequence is defined by clause 5.5.1.1 with